 The secret to a good caramel cake is all in the frosting.
-The frosting for this one is amazing!
+And the caramel frosting on this cake is the best.

 I’ve experimented with lots of from scratch cakes and I’ve finally found one that is everything a cake should be.
 Light, fluffy, tender, moist and flavorful.
-It is the perfect base for a great caramel cake.
+And it make the perfect base for this caramel cake.

-I used Bob Red Mill Super Fine Cake Flour to give the cake amazing texture.
-Cake flour has less protein than regular all purpose flour and that helps give the cake a lighter and more airy texture.
+Bob Red Mill Super Fine Cake Flour is what gives the cake it’s amazing texture.
+Because cake flour has less protein than all purpose flour, it helps give the cake a lighter and more airy texture.
 It does make a difference and it’s worth the effort to buy and use cake flour.

-I love using this cake turn table to frost my cakes.
-It makes it so easy to turn the cake as you frost it.
+I love using this cake turn table to frost my cakes because it makes it so easy to turn the cake as you frost it.
 And the non slip mat keeps the cake in place.
-I also use a cardboard round underneath the cake to it is easy to remove from the turntable and place on my serving plate.
-I also love using an offset spatula to frost my cakes.
+I also use a cardboard round underneath the cake so it is easy to remove from the turntable and place on my serving plate.
+And for frosting a cake, an offset spatula is a must.

-The frosting is made with butter, butter and more butter just the way frosting should be.
-It also uses dark brown sugar, evaporated milk, vanilla and powdered sugar.
-Unlike many caramel forstings this one doesn’t need to be cooked for long periods of time.
-It’s cooked in the microwave for a few minutes and then into the mixer.
+The caramel frosting is made with butter, butter and more butter.
+Just the way frosting should be.
+Also, it calls for dark brown sugar, evaporated milk, vanilla and powdered sugar.
+And unlike many caramel frostings, this one doesn’t need to be cooked for long periods of time.
+Just cook it in the microwave for a few minutes and then into the mixer it goes.

-It makes a generous amount of frosting so don’t be stingy with those layers.
+This recipe makes a generous amount of frosting, so don’t be stingy with those layers.

 - 3¼ cups cake flour